There’s a lot to take in when starting university

 Focus on your goals

 Working towards a clear purpose for your studies will keep you on track so you don’t drop out

 Continually building your academic self-confidence will make challenges seem easier

 A connection with your fellow students will reduce your risk of feeling isolated

 Your Learning@Griffith and myGriffith portals will keep you informed during your degree

 Work-life study balance

-If you're a full-time student, working no more than 15 hours in paid employment a week enable you to dedicate sufficient time to study
+Working no more than 15 hours per week in paid employment enables you to dedicate sufficient time to study